Musk seeks to question Twitter employees who count bots -source

 By Sheila Dang

-Aug 10 (Reuters) - Elon Musk's legal team is demanding that Twitter Inc <TWTR.N> turn over the names of employees responsible for calculating what percentage of the social media site's users are bot and spam accounts, according to a source familiar with the matter.
+Aug 10 (Reuters) - Elon Musk's legal team is demanding Twitter turn over the names of employees responsible for calculating what percentage of the social media site's users are bot and spam accounts, according to a source familiar with the matter.

 Bot and spam accounts on Twitter have become a central issue in the legal fight over whether Musk, who is Tesla's TSLA.O chief executive, must complete his $44 billion acquisition of the social media company.